ShafinSajjad666/Captcha-Transcription/README.md

 - Extract features (MFCCs and spectrograms)
 - Transcribe the audio using Whisper

+Upload the Jupyter Notebook (.ipynb file) to Google Colab.
+Copy the Google Drive link to your dataset and add it to My Drive using the 'Organize' option.
+Ensure that you update the AUDIO_DIR variable in the script to match the correct path where your audio files are stored after mounting Google Drive.
+For example: `AUDIO_DIR = '/content/drive/MyDrive/captchaDatabase/captchas/audio'`..

 If running locally, ensure the dataset is accessible at the correct path.
-Run the script `process_500_audio.py` to process and transcribe audio CAPTCHAs for a small sample size of 500.
+Run the script `captcha_transcription_v2.py` to process and transcribe audio CAPTCHAs for a small sample size of 500.

 ---